satterly/opchist/README.md

-        -fwdto  only show messages that have been forwarded to another HPOV server -fwdfrom  only show messages that have been forwarded from another HPOV server -fromovow  only show messages that have been forwarded from OVOW server (can be defined in $HOME/.opchist file) -ovowserver  nodename of OVOW server (or define '$ovowserver = <ovowserver>', in config file) -show  attributes,text,original,details,flags,times,latency,forwards,cma,actions,anno,tickets,some,all,none (default: attributes)
+        -fwdto  only show messages that have been forwarded to another HPOV server -fwdfrom  only show messages that have been forwarded from another HPOV server -fromovow  only show messages that have been forwarded from OVOW server (can be defined in $HOME/.opchist file) -ovowserver  nodename of OVOW server (or define '$ovowserver = &lt;ovowserver&gt;', in config file) -show  attributes,text,original,details,flags,times,latency,forwards,cma,actions,anno,tickets,some,all,none (default: attributes)
        -region  override region (default: EU)
-          -csv  output in comma separated variable format -separator  change the default separator from comma to <sep>
+          -csv  output in comma separated variable format -separator  change the default separator from comma to &lt;sep&gt;
        -opcmsg  output in format that can be run as opcmsgs -noheader  turn off header
      -nofooter  turn off footer